Automattic/wp-calypso/docs/server-side-rendering.md

 }
 ```

-You may also need to add the module to the SSR pragma `IGNORED_MODULES` [list](https://github.com/Automattic/wp-calypso/blob/master/server/pragma-checker/index.js), since the client-specific parts cannot be marked `/** @ssr-ready **/`.

-### Marking your code as compatible with server-side rendering

-When you're satisfied that your component or library will render on the server, mark it and its dependencies as SSR-ready by inserting `/** @ssr-ready **/` at the top of the file.
-This will signal to the `PragmaChecker` webpack plugin that your file's dependencies should be checked.
-It also communicates to other developers that your code is going to be rendered on the server, so should be modified with care.
+### Stubbing a module on the server side

-If you know that your code will never be called on the server, instead of adding `/** @ssr-ready **/`, you can stub-out the module using `NormalModuleReplacementPlugin` in the [config file](https://github.com/Automattic/wp-calypso/blob/master/webpack.config.node.js), and make the same change in the Desktop [config](https://github.com/Automattic/wp-desktop/blob/master/webpack.shared.js).
+If you know that your code will never be called on the server, you can stub-out the module using `NormalModuleReplacementPlugin` in the [config file](https://github.com/Automattic/wp-calypso/blob/master/webpack.config.node.js), and make the same change in the Desktop [config](https://github.com/Automattic/wp-desktop/blob/master/webpack.shared.js).

 ### I want to server-side render my components!